chmarsaws/realtime-web-analytics-workshop/module-2/README.md

 <details>
 <summary><strong>1.A Update CloudFormation Stack from Module #1 (expand for details)</strong></summary><p>

-1. Navigate to the CloudFormation serviice in the AWS Console.
+1. Navigate to the CloudFormation service in the AWS Console.
-2. Check the box for the stack you created in module #1.
+2. Check the box for the stack called `realtime-analytics-workshop`.

 ![Select Stack](../images/2-select-stack.png)